KraXen72/crankshaft/README.md

 	- [x] yeet social window implementation
 	- [x] note to self: rewrite with 'new-window' and e.preventDefault(), run . setMenuBarVisibility on the newly created window
 - [ ] simple userscripts: js files get put into folder. client recognizes them, if you enable them they get injected. no complicated template usercripts must follow. no setting hooks.
+	- [x] minify content before evaluating. scripts either have to "use strict" or run them through a minifier to solve this.
+	- [x] eval the code in them
+	- [x] a json to keep track of disabled/enabled userscripts
+	- [ ] render settings for userscripts
+	- [ ] save settings to tracker.json
+	- [ ] note to refresh page to apply userscript
 	- [ ] keystrokes userscript (both capital and lowercase letters)
 	- [ ] sky color userscript
 - [ ] test performance with the various flags: determine which ones are good